hertogp/imagine/examples/sample.md

 # Noop's

+Only codeblocks with one of Imagine's classes will be recognized and processed.

 ## Anonymous CodeBlock

+Anonymous codeblocks are not processed.

 ```
 This code block is anonymous and not processed by Imagine.
 ```

 ## A Python CodeBlock

+Neither is a python codeblock processed.

 ```python
 if processed_by(Imagine):